gitctrlx/JetYOLO/README.md

 ### 🛠️ build

 If you have completed the above environment setup, you can proceed with the following steps.
-Building the Basic Inference Framework：
+Building the Basic Inference Framework, the following code is located in [`scripts/run.sh`](https://github.com/gitctrlx/JetYOLO/blob/main/scripts/run.sh)：

 ```bash
 git clone --recurse-submodules https://github.com/gitctrlx/JetYOLO.git